 The third servant, however, has merely buried the talents received in the ground out of fear.
 To such a wicked and lazy servant who did not take any action or risk, harsh words and punishment are given because he did not consider depositing the money with the bankers and collecting the interest for his master.
 The master takes the talents away from him and gives them to the first servant: “to everyone who has will more be given, and he will have an abundance”.

 –> He designs a mixed portfolio; he diversifies the risk, knowing that not all his servants have the same abilities.
 He does not simply concentrate all his assets among the most skilled servant (he avoids a concentration of risk).

-–> Again, there is a strong understanding of the importance of diversification and meritocracy (Asset allocation).
+–> Again, there is a strong understanding of the importance of diversification and performance (Asset allocation).

 - The master expects his servants to make the best out of the talents received.

 –> The master expects a return from the assets given to his servants based on their entrepreneurial spirit and hard work; (Entrepreneurship, ROI: Return of Investment).

 –> The master re-allocates the lazy servant’s talents to the most performing servant to make the best out of the available resources (Efficient asset re-allocation).

 NOTE : A Parable with similar contents appears in Luke’s gospel and is known as the Parable of the Midas (Luke 19:11-27).

-Matthew 25:14-30 English Standard Version (ESV)
+NOTE 3: this is the full version of the parable, Matthew 25:14-30 English Standard Version (ESV)